Poupéegirl: Gameplay

 The currency of the game was "ribbons", which could be earned by completing various tasks, including posting fashion items, logging in, dressing up avatars, and commenting on other users' photos.
 Those ribbons could be used to buy clothing for avatars.
 Users could also randomly obtain shells to exchange for dress-up items.

 In 2009, the website implemented a new currency, "jewels", a pay-to-play system where some users were able to access clothing items for their avatar that non-paying users could not.
 Jewel clothing items could be purchased exclusively with jewels during events or by bidding competitively for them at the Jewel Auction.

 Closet

 Users could post photos of actual clothing and accessories which other users of the website could view and comment on as well as create their own virtual closet.
 Fashion items could be categorized according to brand name (listed under the brand name in the Fashion Dictionary) and type.
 Every item had a yellow "Suteki" (or "Cute") button.
-If a user got many suteki rankings or comments, he or she were eligible to win ribbons.
+If a user got many suteki rankings or comments, they were eligible to win ribbons.